Shatkarma Yoga: The Six Yogic Cleansing Methods for Inner Purification

 Shatkarma Yoga

 In the traditional Hatha Yoga system, Shatkarma occupies a central role.
-It is a combination of the words "Shat" and "Karma" which are Sanskrit and translate as six and act respectively.
+It is a combination of the words shat and karma; which are sanskrit and translate as six and act, respectively.
 Shatkarma are six colorful yogic cleansing methods.
-They are very old methods which are utilized to cleanse the body, remove obstructions to energy, and get the practitioners ready for advanced stages of yoga like Pranayama, Dhyana, and Samadhi.
+They are very old methods that are utilized to cleanse the body, remove obstructions to energy, and get the practitioners ready for advanced stages of yoga like Pranayama, Dhyana, and Samadhi.

 At Om Shanti Om Yoga School, Rishikesh, we feel that inner cleansing is not only helpful but necessary for genuine yogic development.
 The yogic literature, particularly the Hatha Yoga Pradipika, identifies Shatkarma meaning the first step towards any serious practitioner seeking spiritual development.